526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 type: post
 ---

-Discover what the Hugo - Gokarna theme is all about and the core-concepts behind it.
-TODO: Similar intro as in README, opinionated, authors

-## 1 Requirements

-Thanks to the simplicity of Hugo, [Hugo](https://gohugo.io/) is the only dependency of this theme.
+Gokarna is an opinionated theme with a focus on minimalism and simplicity.
+TODO: Better line Our aim was to keep it clean and leave some room for user customizability.

-## 2 Installation
+## Installation

 The following steps are here to help you initialize your new website.
 If you don’t know Hugo at all, we strongly suggest you learn more about it by following this [great documentation for beginners](https://gohugo.io/getting-started/quick-start/).

-### 2.1 Create Your Project
+### a.
+Create Your Project

 Hugo provides a `new` command to create a new website: